Suprimbishwakarma/Aarya/README.md

 ## ✨ Features

-- **🎨 Fully Responsive Design**: Optimized for desktops, tablets, and mobile devices.
+- **🎨 Web Responsive**: Optimized for desktops, tablets, and laptops.
 - **⚡ High Performance**: Powered by Vite for lightning-fast reloading and building.
 - **🖱️ Smooth Navigation**: Seamless scrolling and intuitive navigation bar.
 - **🖼️ Dynamic Project Showcase**: Elegant cards to display projects with links and descriptions.